3L0C/wk/README.md

 #### Modifiers

-As mentioned above, zero or more modifiers can be given in a key.
+As mentioned above, zero or more modifiers can be given in a trigger key.
 Modifiers can be used in `wks` files via their special forms.

 | Modifier    | `wks` form |
 |-------------|------------|